-When it comes to learning foreign languages in India, French is the most popular foreign language in India to study.
-One main reason is a huge number of French-Speaking Population in the World.
-This article will answer some of the question related to French Language Overview, Francophone world, Geographical distribution, French speaking countries, official status, and importance on the international stage.
+This article will answer some of the questions related to French Language Overview, Francophone world, Geographical distribution, French-speaking countries, official status, and importance on the international stage.

 Foreign Languages in the Modern era

 In today’s world, speaking a foreign language has become an integral part of achieving one’s socio-economic and career objectives.
-Career Options and Job Opportunities in Foreign Languages is the single most important criteria.
-As the forces of globalization bring the world together under the auspices of a bilateral relationship, learning a foreign language in India becomes an essentially critical factor in measuring positive competitiveness.
+Career options and Job Opportunities in Foreign Languages is the single most important criteria.
+As the forces of globalization bring the world together under the auspices of a bilateral relationship, learning a foreign language in India becomes a primarily critical factor in measuring positive competitiveness.

-English, French, Mandarin, Hindi, Arabic and Spanish are among the world’s most populous languages.
-French is an exotic, beautiful, popular, vibrant, international language.
+English, French, Mandarin, Hindi, Arabic, and Spanish are among the world’s most populous languages.
+French is an exotic, beautiful, widespread, vibrant, international language.
 The French language belongs to the group of romance languages like Spanish, Italian, Portuguese, Romanian, Catalan, etc.

 How many people speak French in the world?